spionline graphic

 9. Take a look at my south padre island wedding page for lots of useful links and contact info.

-10. Me and about 2000 other people think that living here full time is the greatest -- but it is not for everyone.
+10. Me and about 3000 other people think that living here full time is the greatest -- but it is not for everyone.
 First - take this simple test to see if you would really be happy here.
 Then, you can check out the classifieds here and find a relocater here.
 But the best plan is to come on down, look over the most recent want ads in the PI/SPI Press, and start making calls and knocking on doors.

-11. If you don't mind walking across Padre Blvd. you should not have any problem getting to the beach (except for the stretch from the Radisson north to Sunchase.)
+11. If you don't mind walking across Padre Blvd. you should not have any problem getting to the beach (except for the stretch from the Isla Grand north to Sunchase.)
 If you are carrying lots of stuff and want the convenience of having your car nearby, it can be a bit trickier.
 There is a series of "pocket parks" along Gulf Blvd. that facilitate public beach access, but many do not offer any parking at all.
 Parking is not normally a problem except for Texas Week of Spring Break and peak summer weekends.

 14. I truly dread getting this question.